Xtrendence/X-Plorer/README.md

-# X-Plorer
+# X:/Plorer

+### This project is still being developed, and isn't finished.

 X:/Plorer is a cross-platform file explorer running on Node.js (and Electron).